1934 FIFA World Cup qualification: Group 9

 Peru withdrew, so Brazil qualified automatically.

 Group 10

 Chile withdrew, so Argentina qualified automatically.

 Group 11

 First round

-10–2 on aggregate; Cuba advanced to the Second Round.
+Cuba advanced to the Second Round.

 Second round

-12–3 on aggregate; Mexico advanced to the Final Round.
+Mexico advanced to the Final Round.

 Final round

-The match to decide whether USA or Mexico would qualify was played in Italy only three days before the start of the final tournament, as the USA team submitted their entry too late.
-Thus, the match was played on Italian ground, so that the winner would effectively stay for the tournament.
+The match to decide whether the United States or Mexico would qualify was played only three days before the start of the final tournament, as the United States submitted their entry too late.
+Thus, the match was played in Italy, so that the winner would effectively stay in the country for the tournament.